jaredwray/airhorn/README.md

 ### Twilio SMS

-To send SMS notifications via Twilio SMS, first update the `TWILIO_SMS_ACCOUNT_SID` and the `TWILIO_SMS_AUTH_TOKEN` values via the `options` as shown below.
+To send SMS notifications via Twilio SMS, first update the `TWILIO_SMS_ACCOUNT_SID` and the `TWILIO_SMS_AUTH_TOKEN` values via the `AirhornOptions` as shown below.
 Then, we can send an SMS notification using the same syntax as above:

 ```javascript
 const airhorn = new Airhorn({